RookKin/practice_python_exercises/README.md

-# practice_python_exercises
+# Practice Python Exercises
-This is the code I used to solve the practicepython.org exercises
+This is the code I used to solve the exercises from: [practicepython.org] (practicepython.org)

 ## Exercise 1 - Character Input
 Create a program that asks the user to enter their name and their age.
 Print out a message addressed to them that tells them the year that they will turn 100 years old.